sandra-calvo/smarthomes/README.md

 *Note: If you are using Lite accounts your application will be in an awake mode.
 That means that if after 10 days your application has not been used IBM will stop it.*

-When fully staged, click on the _Visit app link_, next to the green or half green circle, this launches the Node-RED main page.
+When fully staged, click on the _Visit app URL_, next to the green or half green circle, this launches the Node-RED main page.

 <img src="/images/App4.png" width="90%" height="90%">

 Configure your Node-RED editor.
 In this section, you will set up a username and password to protect your flow.
+We are working in the public cloud that means that anyone can access your application through a web browser, set a username and password to protect your code.
 <img src="/images/App5.png" width="40%" height="40%">

 Write an username and a password of your choice and click 'Next'.
 Remember that it does not have to be related to your IBM Cloud ID.
+Let the browser remember the password if you are using your own laptop, it will come in handy later.

 <img src="/images/App6.png" width="40%" height="40%">